top of page

 2023

 Chris, Tim, and Keith started making presentations to various industry members to gain support and funding to start Trades Education Center.
-The first group of apprentices, named Project 8, would start in the Fall of 2023 with eight aspiring plumbers and serve as our case study, helping us fine-tune the program for our first paid project of apprentices in 2024.
+They decided it would operate through the TEC Guild, a membership-based model where participants gain access to hands-on training opportunities, industry partnerships, and career pathways.
+The first group of participants, named Project 8, would start in the Fall of 2023 with eight aspiring plumbers and serve as our case study, helping us fine-tune the training for our first paid training of participants in 2024.
 In December, a 2-year lease was signed for TEC to have a space of its own near Athens, GA in a former elementary school.

 Our Goal